aeraki-mesh/retio/README.md

 ### Features

-- Provide an easy-to-use way to integrate Istio with Registries by Service Entries and Mesh Configuration Protocol(MCP).
+- Provide an easy-to-use way to integrate Istio with Registries by MCP and Service Entries.
-- Provide the **1 to more** model to integrate Service Mesh with more than one Registries at the same time.
+- Provide an **1 to more** model to integrate Istio with more than one Registries at the same time.
-- Provide the convenient way to implement a new Service Registry, which is designed to implement more Registries.
+- Provide an easy and extendable approach to implement the new Service Registry Models.
 - Provide different options to deploy **Retio** in Kubernetes, so you can choose one as you like.

 <!-- Getting Started -->